Bright Health Transparency of Coverage.

-If the plan does not cover Your medication or has restrictions or limits on Your medication that You don’t think will work for You, You can do one of these things:
+If the plan does not cover your medication or has restrictions or limits on your medication that You don’t think will work for You, You can do one of the following:

-- You can ask Your health care provider if there is another covered medication that will work for You; or
+- Ask Your health care provider if there is another covered medication that will work for You; or

-- You and/or Your health care provider can ask the plan to make an “exception” to cover a medication or to remove medication restrictions or limits.
-If We agree that the exception is Medically Necessary and the exception is approved, the medication will be covered at either:
+- Your health care provider can ask the plan to make an “exception” to cover a medication or to remove medication restrictions or limits.

 Examples of exceptions are:

 - The medication that is normally covered has caused a harmful reaction to You;

 - There is a reason to believe the medication that is normally covered would cause a harmful reaction; or